vikashmadhow/map/README.md

 About
 =====
-A multi-key map implemention in Javascript which does not need a hash function.
+A multi-key map implementation in Javascript which does not need a hash function.

 Motivation
 ----------